UST-QuAntiL/forest-service/README.md

 ```

 ## Transpilation Request
-Send implementation, input, and QPU information to the API to get depth and width of the transpiled circuit and the transpiled Quil circuit itself.
+Send implementation, input, and QPU information to the API to get depth, multi-qubit-gate depth, number of gates, number of multi-qubit gates, and width of the transpiled circuit and the transpiled Quil circuit itself.
 *Note*: Currently, only the QVM is used for simulation.
 Thus, no real backends are accessible.

 `POST /forest-service/api/v1.0/transpile`